Keyword: (not provided).

 Take link building as an example.
 When I place links on my PBN, guest blog or even build tier 2 links, I annotate the date.

-If/when organic traffic increases, I can see the exact steps I took to get there.
+If (hopefully when) organic traffic increases I can see the exact steps I took to get there:

-Annotations help take the guess work out of SEO.
+Mostly, annotations help take the guess work out of SEO

-Combining Analytics with GWT helps you forget Keyword: (not provided).
+Combining Analytics with Google Search Console helps you forget Keyword: (not provided).

 If you don’t have them synced – stop what you’re doing and follow these simple instructions from Google:

-- On the Webmaster Tools home page, click Manage site next to the site you want, and then click Google Analytics property.
+- On the Google Search Console home page, click Manage site next to the site you want, and then click Google Analytics property

 - Select the web property you want to associate with the site, and then click Save.